Caleb2005is19/solematr/README.md

 #### **Server-Side Admin Credentials (`FIREBASE_ADMIN_...`)**

 These are for the Firebase Admin SDK that runs on the server (for fetching product data securely).
+This requires a single, base64-encoded credential.

 1. In your Firebase **Project settings**, go to the **"Service accounts"** tab.
 2. Click the **"Generate new private key"** button.
 A JSON file will be downloaded to your computer.
-3. Open the downloaded JSON file.
-It will contain your `project_id`, `client_email`, and `private_key`.
+3.  **Base64 Encode the File:** You need to convert this entire file into a single line of text.
+    *   **On macOS or Linux:** Open a terminal and run this command, replacing the path with the actual path to your downloaded file:
+        ```bash
+        base64 -w 0 /path/to/your/serviceAccountKey.json
+        ```
+    *   **On Windows or using an online tool:** You can use an online base64 encoder.
+Upload your JSON file or paste its content to get the base64 string.
+4.  **Copy the Result:** The output will be a very long string of characters with no line breaks.
+Copy this entire string.
-4. Copy these three values into the corresponding `FIREBASE_ADMIN_...` fields in your `.env.local` file.
+5.  **Set the Environment Variable:** Paste the copied string as the value for `FIREBASE_ADMIN_SERVICE_ACCOUNT_BASE64` in your `.env.local` file.

-    **Important:** When you copy the `private_key`, make sure to copy the entire string, including the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` parts.

 ---